sahilmandoliya/ReactTypeScriptCart/README.md

-# Shopping Cart using React and TypeScript with localStorge for managing state.
+# Shopping Cart using React and TypeScript.